cloudify-cosmo/docs.getcloudify.org/content/blueprints/gcp.md

 A GCP GlobalAddress.

-GlobalAddress can only be used together with GlobalForwardingRule.
-If you want to connect a static IP to an Instance, use StaticIP instead.
+GlobalAddress may only be used together with GlobalForwardingRule.
+To connect a static IP to an instance, use `StaticIP`.